How blood sugar affects histamine release

 Understanding blood sugar

-Glucose is a form of sugar, found in the blood after you eat, travelling around to cells.
+Glucose is a form of sugar, transported in the blood after eating, travelling around to cells.
 Cells then use glucose as a form of energy.

-When you eat, the sugar is absorbed into your bloodstream, triggering the release of insulin from the pancreas.
-Insulin is the key that unlocks the cell door to allow the glucose inside, safely.
+When you eat, sugars from the meal are absorbed into the bloodstream, triggering the release of insulin from the pancreas.
+Insulin is the key that unlocks the cell door to allow the glucose safely inside.
 Without insulin, the sugar can’t get into the cell and remains in the blood where it is dangerous.

 Understanding metabolic issues like diabetes and insulin resistance